zulip/zulip/docs/development/setup-advanced.md

   Free Tier).
 * Clone the zulip repo: `git clone --config pull.rebase https://github.com/<your-username>/zulip.git`
-* Restart rabbitmq-server since its broken on cloud9: `sudo service rabbitmq-server restart`.
+* Restart rabbitmq-server since its broken on Cloud9: `sudo service rabbitmq-server restart`.
 * And run provision `cd zulip && ./tools/provision`, once this is done.
-* Activate the zulip virtual environment by `source /srv/zulip-py3-venv/bin/activate` or by opening a new terminal.
+* Activate the Zulip virtual environment by `source /srv/zulip-py3-venv/bin/activate` or by opening a new terminal.

 #### Install zulip-cloud9